MarianoAkaMery/Blinders/README.md

 ## 🎯 Who it's for

-Blindbox lovers, streetwear fans, and release calendar addicts who want:
+Blindbox lovers, and release calendar addicts who want:

 - 🧭 A clean, mobile-first tracker for product drops
 - 📰 Curated restock and news updates